romero-c-raul/File-Based-CMS-175/README.md

         - Need to iterate through filesystem directory and obtain the name of all the files within it
         - Store those file names in an array
           - Display files in a view template named "home.erb"

+  - Implementation (--Launchschool--)
+    1. Create a data directory in the same directory as your Sinatra application.
+Within the data directory, create three text files with following names: history.txt, changes.txt and about.txt.

+    2. Use methods from the File class and the Dir class to get a list of documents.
+Together, these classes provide many useful methods for manipulating file names, file paths, and directories.

+    3. Use an ERB template to render the list of documents.